Kcrypto126/Clarity-App/SUPABASE_SCHEMA.md

 ## Real-time Subscriptions

-The following tables will be enabled for real-time subscriptions to support immediate UI updates:
+The following table will be enabled for real-time subscriptions to support immediate UI updates:

 - `user_node_states` - For updating the mind map as users progress
-- `journal_entries` - For real-time collaboration or cross-device synchronization

 ## Vector Search Integration